-Getting a PhD place is not easy – which is why your PhD proposal needs to be passionate and convincing.
+Getting a PhD placement is not easy, which is why your PhD proposal needs to be passionate and convincing.

 What is a PhD proposal?